 The goal for our pre-targeting strategy was to drive as many registrations from the target account list as possible.
 To do this, we developed an omnichannel campaign with a birthday party theme (which aligned with the conference theme).
 All of the marketing assets were based on the idea of an invitation to celebrate with Terminus.
 The campaign included Terminus digital advertising campaigns, direct mail, and call and email cadences that were personalized with an invitational video from our sales reps.

 After the event, we used an account nurture strategy to follow up with the target accounts that attended.
 We utilized Terminus campaigns in conjunction with email to get in front of the contacts who attended the event as well as other stakeholders at the accounts who did not attend.

 Of the 375 target accounts, just 11% attended, yet they represented more than 36% of the pipeline generated from the event.
 As is typical with ABM campaigns, our efforts yielded significantly improved business outcomes compared to traditional approaches, while vanity metrics (such as event attendance) were lower.
 The key to account-based marketing is quality over quantity, which results in more efficient and effective marketing.

 See More Examples of Account-Based Marketing Campaigns

-Want to see more examples of how Terminus implements demand generation and sales pipeline account-based marketing campaigns?
+Want to see more examples of how Terminus assists with implementing an account targeting strategy and executing demand generation and sales pipeline account-based marketing campaigns?
 Check out Terminus on Account-Based Marketing, a presentation by Terminus’ Director of Marketing Operations, Stephanie Kelly.

 In this slide deck, Stephanie shares the account-based marketing programs we have developed internally at Terminus, including an “always-on” pipeline velocity program to support our account executives, ABM campaigns for events, and a strategy for expanding reach into accounts for inbound efforts.
 Click here to see more ABM campaigns in action.